 Q: What other musicians or music production professionals inspire you?

-A: I'm inspired by the 90's legends - Nirvana, Soundgarden, Melvins.
+A: I'm inspired by the 90's legends - Nirvana, Soundgarden, Alice In Chains, Melvins.
 Morphine, The Chemical Brothers.
 I'm inspired by the classic rock legends - The layered recordings made by Led Zeppelin, the heaviest guitars and vocals by Black Sabbath, the diverse mixing techniques by Eddie Kramer, which allowed Jimi Hendrix to deliver his message crystal-clear.
-Or acid!

 Q: Describe the most common type of work you do for your clients.

-A: I'm usually called to do mastering, although I prefer to do the mixing.
-I'm also called to record bass.
+A: I'm usually called to do mastering, although my focus is on mixing.
+I'm often called to record bass, because of the good bass sound.